domain7/dev-wiki/accessibility.md

 ## Tools

+### Site Improve Chrome Extension
+The [Site Improve Chrome Extension](https://chrome.google.com/webstore/detail/siteimprove-accessibility/efcfolpjihicnikpmhnmphjhhpiclljc) allows you to run an audit on the current page you're viewing and will give a report on various accessibility issues.

 ### Tota11y Plugin

 The [Tota11y Chrome Extension](https://chrome.google.com/webstore/detail/tota11y-plugin-from-khan/oedofneiplgibimfkccchnimiadcmhpe) allows you to inspect a website, including a locally run app, in Chrome & see at a glance accessibility issues to fix.